Linzeep/rayuv_privacypolicy/privacy_policy.md

 # Privacy Policy

-**Effective Date:** [Insert Date]

-This Privacy Policy describes how [Your Company Name] ("we," "us," or "our") collects, uses, and protects your information when you use the UV Raydar mobile application ("the App").
+This Privacy Policy describes how Lindsey Prentice ("we," "us," or "our") collects, uses, and protects your information when you use the UV Raydar mobile application ("the App").
 We are committed to protecting your privacy and handling your data responsibly.

 ## 1. Information We Collect